grafov/russian-holidays/README.md

-# russian-holidays for Emacs calendar
+# Russian holidays for Emacs calendar

-*Work in progress*

 This mode adds Russian holidays for GNU/Emacs calendar.
 Russian Federation is multinational country with own holidays in different